Sonny Spencer

-Sonny Spencer (18 May 1903 – 21 November 1943) was a British middle-distance runner.
-He competed in the men's 1500 metres at the 1924 Summer Olympics.
-He was killed in action during World War II.
+Sonny Spencer (18 May 1903 – 21 November 1943) was a British middle-distance runner, whho competed at the 1924 Summer Olympics.

-Personal life
+Biography

+Spencer finished third behind Cecil Griffiths in the 880 yards event at the 1923 AAA Championships.

+At the 1924 Olympic Games, Spencer competed in the men's 1500 metres.

 Spencer served as a sergeant in the Royal Air Force Volunteer Reserve during the Second World War.
 He was killed in a night training accident when his Short Sunderland crashed at Nigg on 21 November 1943.
 Spencer is commemorated at the Runnymede Memorial.